Repurposing or upcycling your clutter can be a satisfying way to get creative, save money, and breathe new life into items you no longer use.

 In a few simple steps, empty tins can become pretty pots for your leafy companions.

-Consider hanging them in an arrangement on a wall or garden fence, using them as a table centrepiece, or even giving them as gifts to friends or family members.
+Consider hanging them in an arrangement on a wall or garden fence, using them as a table centrepiece, or giving them as gifts to friends or family members.

 10. Turn an old stool into a gift wrap caddy